compwron/compwron.github.io/_posts/2015-10-03-silicon-valley-code-camp.md

 - Lady who has been a QA for 8 years at some company that starts with the letter T
 - Person whom I also ran into at a Python meetup at Yelp, and who now has my business card.
-- Cool dude from [Hurricane Electric(https://www.he.net/) and the [quiz](https://ipv6.he.net/certification/cert-main.php) you can fill out if you want them to mail you a shirt
+- Cool dude from [Hurricane Electric](https://www.he.net/) with whom I chatted.
+There is a [quiz](https://ipv6.he.net/certification/cert-main.php) you can fill out if you want them to mail you a shirt
 - Dude from the Scala talk who does something with UI, and his backend team does Scala?
+Asked for and recieved my business card.